marcusbianchi/blip.helperscripts/README.md

 Node.JS installed

 # Usage
-Put the extras that you wish to add in the file extras.json
+Put the extras that you wish to add in the file extras.json and saves in "ProcessedFile.json"

 ```
     node index.js <inputJson> <optional Append flag>